Warriors of the Year 2072: Release

 Warriors of the Year 2072 was released in Italy on January 28, 1984.
 It was released on DVD as The New Gladiators by Troma Video on August 7, 2001, and on Blu-ray by Severin Films on June 25, 2021.

 The film has been released under several titles, including Rome 2072 A.D.: The New Gladiators, Fighting Centurions and Rome 2033 - The Fighter Centurions.
 Troy Howarth, in his biography on Fulci stated the film is often referred to as The New Gladiators.

 Reception

 The film was reviewed by a critic credited as "Lor." in Variety who reviewed the film on December 23, 1987.
-"Lor." critiqued the film noting "inadequate model shots of a futuristic cityscape cribbed from the Blade Runner style" and that it was a "boring film" and that "Fulci's fans are bound to be disappointed" noting that the film "focuses on the preparations and arguments concerning the game, which actually does not begin until one hour into the picture." and that the computer program known as "Junior" plot element did not work in the story.
+"Lor." critiqued the film, criticising "inadequate model shots of a futuristic cityscape cribbed from the Blade Runner style", that it was a "boring film", and that "Fulci's fans are bound to be disappointed", noting that the film "focuses on the preparations and arguments concerning the game, which actually does not begin until one hour into the picture".
+An additional complaint was that the computer program known as "Junior" did not work in the story.